Single Arm Shoulder Press: Muscles Worked and Benefits

 • Always use the longest range of motion possible and control the dumbbells throughout the set.

-• It is wise to work the weakest arm first.
+• It is best to work on the weaker arm first.
 This is most often the left arm.

 One Arm Shoulder Press Benefits

-This exercise is a single-arm exercise that isolates each shoulder and focuses on building strength and size in the deltoids.
+• This single-arm exercise isolates each shoulder and focuses on building strength and size in the deltoids.

-Working one shoulder at a time requires more control and stabilization from smaller muscle groups like the rotator cuff.
-This can improve shoulder joint stability.
+• Working one shoulder at a time requires more control and stabilization from smaller muscle groups, such as the rotator cuff, which can improve shoulder joint stability.

-To do a one-arm press correctly, your core muscles need to work hard to keep your body stable and prevent leaning or turning.
+• To do a one-arm press correctly, your core muscles must work hard to keep your body stable and prevent leaning or turning.
 This enhanced core activation helps build a stronger midsection.

 Leave a Comment